 If you are interested in breaking into a career in government, numerous MPs and MP hopefuls take on interns or volunteers for their office or election campaigns.
 If you’re interested in law, some legal offices take on interns, especially during the summer.

-If you are a journalist at heart, try to get experience by volunteering for student newspapers, like U of T Mississauga’s Medium (www.mediumutm.ca) or the Varsity (www.thevarsity.ca).
+If you are a journalist at heart, try to get experience by volunteering for student newspapers, like UTM's on-campus publications - The Medium or The Varsity.

 - Public Service Commission of Canada